Finding the Best Places to Retire Since 2006!

 Waterfront living lets you connect with nature, invigorating the soul.
 And since all wildlife is drawn to water, wild creatures of all kinds are never far away.

 Privacy is in short supply in today's world, but waterfront living can provide more of it than living in a landlocked community with neighbors all around.
-On a lake, ocean or river, at least one view is unblocked, often with few humans in sight.
+On a lake, ocean or river, at least one view is unblocked by development, with few humans in sight.

-Living on a river or a lake can mean motorboat noise, particularly if your home home is in a popular vacation area.
+Living on a river or a lake can mean motorboat and party noise, particularly if your home home is in a popular tourist area.
+Few vacationers think about how their noise impacts the people who live nearby.

-Wildlife is fun to watch from a distance but so much fun to encounter up close.
-Snakes live in rivers and lakes all over the country, and alligators live in Southern lakes.
-These animals consider these bodies of water their home and the humans who live next to them as the interlopers.
+Wildlife is fun to watch from a distance but not so much fun to encounter up close.
+Snakes live in rivers and lakes all over the country, and alligators live in Southern lakes and rivers.
+These animals consider these bodies of water their home and the humans who live next to them the interlopers.

 Unless you or your HOA owns the property between you and the water, you are most likely to have the public coming to enjoy the water with you.
-There are waterfront communities that have no ownership claims to the beach in front of them, and homeowners often look out onto what should be a beautiful scene only to see half naked, sweaty people frolicking in the sand.
+Many waterfront communities that have no ownership claims to the beach in front of them, and homeowners often look out and see half naked, sweaty people frolicking in the sand.
+They sometimes bring children with them, too.

 The idea of waterfront living is very appealing, and some people wait a lifetime to enjoy the lifestyle.
 Just be sure that you have considered all of the pros and cons before committing to a retirement along the water.